Course Reserves FAQ

 Can I put my own material on reserve (books, exams, copies of journal articles etc.)?

 Yes.
 Personal copies of books and articles may be placed on reserve (the library will add an accession/call number and barcode).
 Journal articles and book chapters must meet the guidelines regarding copyright (see Saint Michael’s copyright policy).
 Up to two photocopies of copyrighted material will be placed on reserve unless the class enrollment is more than 25 or is composed of multiple sections.
 Please note that every effort will be made to purchase a copy of requested reserve material for the library collection.

 Can I put online materials on reserve?

 Yes.
 As long as copyright guidelines are met, the Circulation Department will link to these materials if they are available (as a permalink) in a database that the library subscribes to.
-However, we recommend that you use eCollege to permalink to articles.
-See Linking to Library Resources in eCollege for a how-to guide.
+However, we recommend that you use Canvas to permalink to articles.
+See Linking to Journal Articles in Canvas for a how-to guide.

 There are no permanent reserve lists; reserve lists expire at the end of each semester.
 Faculty must contact the reserve desk ahead of each semester during which a reserve list will be required.
 Once again, please provide the Circulation staff with a copy of your course syllabus for reference.
 At the end of each semester the reserve items will be pulled following the scheduled exam day and time for the course.
 If you wish to view your reserve list, please go to the Reserves link in the library catalog.